adriennebohlmann/DecisionTrees_on_Gravity/README.md

 * Stochastic Gradient Boosting
 * AdaBoostRegressor

-In order to observe, tune and improve results and check robustness, further methods are applied, such as train-test-split.
+In order to observe, tune and improve results and check robustness, further methods are applied, such as train-test-split, grid search.

 Spoiler alert: robustness is a problem.
 I blame this mainly on the lack of explanatory power for the threshold.

 # Results

 Randomness is in various places - intentionally so!
-Therefore results will vary from running the code repeatedly, but mean results from random repetition will not vary much.
+Therefore results will vary from running the code repeatedly, but mean results from random repetition are reasonably robust.

-One tweak:  Zero trade is about 25% in the data.
-In order to improve results, stratification in train-test-split ensures that this share is equal in both test and train data.
+One tweak:  Zero trade is about 25% in this cross section data.
+In order to improve results, stratification with a discrete approximation in train-test-split ensures that this share is approx. equal in both test and train data.

 Evaluation of results:
 * Test-R2 are from out-of sample.
-Training-R2 is usually over 90% (indicating overfitting).
+Training-R2 is usually over 90% (indicating tree-typical overfitting).
-* No transformation of the data (apart from removed missing observations) is necessary.
+* No transformation of the data (apart from removed missing observations) is necessary - compared to other estimators
 * This analysis did not include a variable with substantial explanatory power for the Zeros / the threshold in the output.
 Test-R2 fluctuates quite strongly, indicating a possible lack of robustness.
 Nevertheless, mean predictive power is comparable to explanatory power of similar traditional regression analysis.

 Comarison to PPML (considered best practice to date):